DedZago/DedZago.github.io/_pages/research.md

 * Data fusion in process monitoring and Bayesian approaches for uncertainty quantification.

 ### Bayesian nonparametrics ###
-* Developement of flexible Bayesian methods for structured data, such as functions and curves.
+* Development of flexible Bayesian methods for structured data, such as functions and curves.
 * Structured Bayesian nonparametric approaches for density estimation.

 <nbsp>